 Millions of Americans suffer from back pain on a regular basis.
 Women, in particular, are prone to back pain, with nearly 30 percent of them experiencing lower back pain each year.

 If you struggle with lower back pain, you've probably tried a lot of different pain relief methods.
-One technique you may not have tried before is a transcutaneous electrical nerve stimulation (TENS) unit.
+One technique you may not have tried before is a transcutaneous electrical nerve stimulation (TENS) machine.